 I read at the memorial for my friend.
 Many of us did not know he had died in time to attend the funeral, or could not make it to Ohio.
 So now, on what would have been his 35th birthday, we gathered in a park on a hill in the city because that was what he loved.
 They’d planted a tree.
 We spoke.
-We remembered, we discovered, we drank scotch he had given his ex once( Sean was a great lover & connoisseur of alcohol).
-I stood among his many colleagues & a few friends, & his ex, & I told them:
+We remembered, we discovered, we drank scotch he had given his ex once(; Sean was a great lover of alcohol, a connoissuer of fine booze; was even working on a coffee table book, Serenity on Ice, that combined this with his other outside-work passion, photography).
+I stood among his many colleagues, a few friends, & his ex-boyfriend that he lived with until he left Boston, & I told them:

 “There’s... so much I don’t know.
-It’s 9 or 10 years since Sean & I entered each other’s lives, & perhaps the best description I can give without raising the wrong questions is that I was a very, VERY close acquaintance.
-I Yet, still also distant; as I have spoken to & now stand with friends & family, it is overwhelming how much of his life I never even heard about.
+It’s 9 or 10 years since Sean & I entered each other’s lives, & perhaps the best description I can give without raising the wrong questions is that I was a very, VERY close acquaintance, yet still also distant; as I have spoken to his family & now stand with his friends, it is overwhelming how much of his life I never even heard about.
 I never really even drank with him!
 This man who so famously held nothing back built fences that left us strangers to one another.
 He tried to fix it last year, called me & others to his side while with his family, but I was too wrapped up in me to heed. & now I want nothing more than to be wrapped up in my friend who has passed beyond my reach.

-A long, long time ago, Bender & I met online, & we were supposed to go on a date.
+A long, long time ago, Sean & I met online, and we were supposed to go on a date.
 He had to reschedule.
 Then I had to cancel & he didn’t care to commit to another time.
-Other people & projects that would have a long-lasting impact on his life had begun to take shape & occupied his time, required all his attention.
-I often think that, had we actually gone out, we might have ended up... never really knowing each other at all. [mischievous smile] We would probably have found each other insufferably arrogant & faulted each other as useless a decade ago; 25-year-old Sean Bender was impatient & secretly angry at the world, unsure how to release his tension; 21-year-old me was almost unaware of my disability & puzzled at being unable to accomplish much with my clearly evident resources & talent.
+Other people & projects that would have a long-lasting impact on his life had begun to take shape, occupied his time, required all his attention.
+I often think that, had we actually gone out, we might have ended up... never really knowing each other at all. [wry smile] We would probably have found each other insufferably arrogant & faulted each other as useless a decade ago; 25-year-old Sean Bender was impatient, & secretly angry at the world, unsure how to ease his tension; 21-year-old me was almost unaware of my disability, and puzzled at being unable to accomplish much with my clearly evident resources & talent.

 Instead, when we encountered each other offline shortly thereafter, neither owned knowing it was the same man from before for, I think, five years.
 We were there for a reason; although we perhaps gave credit to a different one, at first.
-Sean recognized the truth before I did.
-But then, that was Bender... putting it all together before anyone else had found all the pieces.
-Usually, I’m the one doing that; yet he could be almost done by the time I recognized there was a puzzle. & with such a placid or bemused look on his face.
+He recognized the truth before I did.
+But then, that was Sean... putting it together before anyone else had even found all the pieces.
+Usually, I’m the one doing that; yet he could be almost done by the time I recognized there was a puzzle, and with such a placid or bemused look on his face.

-& maybe there’s something to be said for that.
-Faceless in the dark, when worn out, hurt, or downtrodden, we existed in the quiet moments; & he asked me what to do, & at my behest he told me the things that troubled him, & the things that he wanted. & I told him what I knew of the world, & how it troubled me, & how he might set his fears to rest.
+Side-by-side, faceless in the dark, when worn out, hurt, or downtrodden, we existed in the quiet moments; & he told me things that troubled him, & about things that he wanted, & asked me what to do.
+And I told him what I knew of the world, & what of it troubled me, & asked how I might set his anxiousness to rest.
 When reflecting on a valuable person, it is common to think of things one learned from him or her.
-Yet I cannot help thinking as much or more about what I taught Sean.
-I doubt I was the only one he learned these lessons from, & I know I was not the only one well met in the dark, but I am so pleased to feel I helped.
+Yet I cannot help thinking just as much about what I taught him; and in doing so affirmed for myself.
+I doubt I was the only one he learned these lessons from, & I know I was not the only one he saw well-met in the dark, but I am so glad to think maybe I helped.

 Perhaps I should have moved sooner than I did to bring us out of the dark & face-to-face.
 I had my reasons for picking my moment, though.
-But certainly, following that, I waited far too long to take the next step, & let us remain largely as we had been–he was, after all, the first person who ever engaged me at a high level on a wide variety of topics, to the intellectual satisfaction of both of us.
-Uniquely in my life, we would talk over each other & not become upset, because we were both able to follow the other’s thought while still simultaneously speaking about something different.
-Of course, we could have had–& ultimately did have–the same kinds of conversation while going out to lunch at sidewalk cafés like normal friends, instead of huddled in isolation in smokey private back rooms.
+But certainly, following that, I waited far too long to take the next step, instead letting us remain largely as we had been–he was, after all, the first person who ever engaged me at a high level on a wide variety of topics, to the intellectual satisfaction of both of us.
+Uniquely in my life, we could talk over each other & not become upset, because we were both able to follow the other’s thought while still simultaneously speaking about something different.
+Of course, we could have had–& ultimately did have–the same kinds of conversation while going out to lunch at sidewalk cafés like normal friends, instead of holding each other in smoky private back rooms.
 I should have worked on turning our words about sharing “real life too” into action before it was too late.
-By the time I pushed it through, we got barely a year.
-Then after a final Christmas holiday he shook my hand, hugged me tightly, & quietly went off to die.
+By the time I pushed to make that happen, we barely had one more year with him in Massachusetts.
+Then, after a final Christmas holiday spent keeping each other warm, I helped him clean his office out while we talked about his health.
+Finally, he shook my hand, hugged me tightly, & quietly moved home… as we can now suppose, to die.

 I also thought I might sing a song I wrote, but I couldn’t get my preparation finished; things kept going wrong.
-Now I think it’s because, while I’ll share it with the world soon enough, the first time I sing it for him was always meant to be just me by myself with his memory.
+Now I think it’s because, while I’ll share it with the world soon enough, the first time I sang it for him was always meant to be just me by myself on that hill with his memory.

-And although it took me until now, standing back at the tree after we all went to a bar; now everyone has gone I realize that in finding them, in finding him, & helping them find me & find him, I may have solved the last puzzle he left us.
+And although it took me until later, standing back at the tree after we all went to a bar; now everyone has gone I realize that in finding them, in finding him, & helping them find me & find him; I may have found one last puzzle he left us.
 Damn it.
-What a beautiful fool you were, my friend.
-Though you never meant it to be my task, or it might have even been a simple error; mistake vs. miscalculation does not matter, I’ll do my best to clean up the mess for you.
+What a beautiful mess you were, my friend.
+Though you never meant him to be my task, or it might have even been a simple error; mistake vs. miscalculation does not matter, I’ll do my best to clean up the mess for you.